FOX43 Finds Out: Passport Problems

 Stanton`s wife, Margo, is a Canadian citizen.

-“Immigration and naturalization service weren`t at all concerned about my birth certificate, in fact they didn`t even ask to see the baptismal certificate.”
+"Immigration and Naturalization service weren`t at all concerned about my birth certificate, in fact they didn`t even ask to see the baptismal certificate."

 Stanton does have a birth certificate from the State Department of Health`s Vital Records - it`s just delayed.